Part-DB/Part-DB-server/docs/configuration.md

 * `NO_URL_REWRITE_AVAILABLE` (allowed values `true` or `false`): Set this value to true, if your webserver does not support rewrite.
 In this case, all URL paths will contain index.php/, which is needed then.
 Normally this setting do not need to be changed.
+* `REDIRECT_TO_HTTPS`: If this is set to true, all requests to http will be redirected to https.
+This is useful, if your webserver does not already do this (like the one used in the demo instance).
+If your webserver already redirects to https, you don't need to set this.
+Ensure that Part-DB is accessible via https, before you enable this setting.
 * `FIXER_API_KEY`: If you want to automatically retrieve exchange rates for base currencies other than euros, you have to configure an exchange rate provider API.
 [Fixer.io](https://fixer.io/) is preconfigured, and you just have to register there and set the retrieved API key in this environment variable.